wyywyy23/task_clustering_batch_simulator/ANNOTATED_BIBLIOGRAPHY.md

 	  levels together
 ```

-The smarts are in the groupByLevel() function.
+The above algorithm calls the the groupByLevel() function.
 In case that function says "run the whole DAG" then there are two options
 using a simple heuristic to decide "as one job" or "as n jobs for n tasks".

 ```